bbatsov/metaredux/_posts/2021-07-31-back-to-linux.md

 tinkering with my setup a lot, but I don't want to be forced to tinker (the Gentoo way).

+One general trend I've observed is that Linux distros are now more complex than they used to be.
+Life seemed pretty good and simple in the days of System V init, but today systemd dominates everything and makes it harder to comprehend.
+At least to someone like me, who completely missed the transition to systemd.

+> systemd is a software suite that provides an array of system components for Linux operating systems.
+Its main aim is to unify service configuration and behavior across Linux distributions; systemd's primary component is a "system and service manager"—an init system used to bootstrap user space and manage user processes.
+It also provides replacements for various daemons and utilities, including device management, login management, network connection management, and event logging.

+So much for the single-responsibility principle.

 ## The Drivers

 Everything worked out of the box, but unfortunately not everything worked